Open-Tech-Foundation/react-form/website/docs/guides/Basics.md

 The required `onSubmit` prop is used to receive the values of the form when submitted.

-The `initialValues` prop is used to set initial values for the form.
+The `initialValues` prop can be used to set initial values for the form.

 ### `<Field />`

 It renders an input component and binds its value to the form state.

-It supports HTML input (excluding checkbox and radio), Textarea or a custom `React` input component.
+It supports HTML input (excluding checkbox and radio), select, textarea, and custom React input components.

 It uses the `name` prop to map the input value.